Fall Theme and Centers for Preschoolers

 Acorn Counting Mats

-This activity is great to strengthen the children’s adding skills, concentration, and fine motor skills and to work on one-to-one correspondence.
+This activity is excellent for strengthening the children’s adding, concentration, and fine motor skills and working on one-to-one correspondence.
 It comes in two parts:

-In the first part – children will count the acorns on the tree, write the number on the square and trace the number work on the rectangle.
-It includes the numbers 0 to 10 and a blank mat where you can write any other number, for your convenience.
+In the first part, children will count the acorns on the tree, write the number on the square, and trace the number on the rectangle.
+For your convenience, the activity includes the numbers 0 to 10 and a blank mat where you can write any other number.

 • Provide copies of the pages and have your preschoolers glue or draw the correct number of acorns.